ayushdewan/chip8-emulator/README.md

 im tryna get better at coding cuz im dogshit

-hopefully this can scale up to a multiplayer dolphin server
+hopefully this can scale up to a multiplayer dolphin server (like netplay but better somehow)